 AFFORDABLE HOUSING/HOMELESSNESS.
-The County will continue to support the creation of a permanent statewide source of funding for the construction of affordable housing as a substitute to redevelopment agencies, as well as measures that provide additional funding resources such as the state's affordable housing tax credits, and flexibility to address the affordable housing needs of counties.
-The County will support proposals that reduce and prevent homelessness; expand the availability of permanent supportive housing; and provide the County with the ability to maximize and leverage available federal, state and local funds to provide services for at-risk, vulnerable and homeless families and single persons.
+The County will continue to support the creation of a permanent statewide source of funding for the construction of affordable housing as a substitute to redevelopment agencies, as well as measures that provide additional funding- resources such as the state's affordable housing tax credits, and flexibility to address the affordable housing needs of counties.
+The County will support proposals that reduce and prevent homelessness; expand the availability of permanent supportive housing; and provide urban-counties the County with the ability to maximize and leverage available federal, state and local funds to provide services for at-risk, vulnerable and homeless families and single persons.

 NONPROFITS PROPERTY TAX EXEMPTION.
-The County will support legislation that increases the property tax exemption of non-profits and religious organizations that provide affordable housing in the County from \$20,000 to \$100,000 annually.
+The County will support proposals legislation that increases the property tax exemption seek to provide of non-profits and religious organizations that provide affordable housing in the County by increasing the property tax exemption from \$20,000 to \$100,000 annually.